 - Confirming that tags are collecting the right data in a conversion path

-- The journey must belong to a domain.
-Choose one from the list or create a new one by clicking New Domain.
+- The Journey must belong to a sub-folder.
+Choose one from the list or create a new one by clicking Create a new Folder or Sub-folder.

 Journey Name (required)